Beyond the Neurotypical

 Autism Unlimited have designed and co-produced understanding autism and autism acceptance training in partnership with their autistic network, which can be accessed via e-learning or face-to-face.

-What’s more, Autism Unlimited and Eli Onboarding have just been crowned winners in the IHR Awards 2022 for Best Onboarding Strategy!
+What’s more, Autism Unlimited and Eli Onboarding were crowned winners at the IHR Awards, The RAD Awards and the Firm Awards for Best Onboarding and Use of Technology!